Friends Of Rosewood School Support Fee

 We have a group of parents hard at work reaching out to the community for donations and grants.
 We hope to raise significant funds from the community through this outreach, and welcome any ideas and assistance in this ongoing effort.
 However, the situation is such that we must rely on both parents and the community to avoid a reduction in the quality of education for our children.

-I want to contribute, but I can't pay $500 per child at once.
+I want to contribute, but I can't pay ALL at once.

 We are absolutely flexible in accommodating your payment schedule.
 Even if you can't write a lump sum check, please consider our various payment options.
 Please discuss concerns with any FOR Board member with whom you feel comfortable.
 All discussions will be kept confidential.